CllsPy/learn_ai/books/ML with Pytorch & Sklearn/ch06/README.md

 ![image](https://github.com/user-attachments/assets/b8b93ec3-54a9-4f04-b53f-9fa79918b99e)

 The disavantage of the hold-out set is that, the quality depens of the dataset.
 So, for minimize that we'll use another strategy of cross-val (K-fold).
 K-fold creates a hold-out for k folds and we can verify how the model interages with each one.

+K-folds works that way: The train data is splited in (for k=5).
+4 folds and the model is tested in the lefted fold.
+It helps better estimation.